dansteingart/without_the_hot_air/pages_md/SEwtHA_10.md

 <span class="mark">–</span>*...deep offshore wind is at present not economically feasible.* Source: BritishWind Energy Association briefing document, September 2005, <span class="websitetitle">www.bwea.com</span>.
 Nevertheless, a deep offshore demonstration project in 2007 put two turbines adjacent to the Beatrice oil field, 22 km off the east coast of Scotland (figure 10.8).
 Each turbine has a “capacity” of 5 MW and sits in a water depth of 45 m.
 Hub height: 107 m; diameter 126 m.
 All the electricity generated will be used by the oil platforms.
 Isn’t that special!
 The 10 MW project cost £30 million – this price-tag of £3 per watt (peak) can be

-<span class="figurenumber">Figure 10.6</span>.
+<div class='caption'><span class="figurenumber">Figure 10.6</span>.
 Birds lost in action.
 Annual bird deaths in Denmark caused by wind turbines and cars, and annual bird deaths in Britain caused by cats.
 Numbers from Lomborg (2001).
-Collisions with windows kill a similar number to cats.
+Collisions with windows kill a similar number to cats.</div>

 Region
 depth 5 to 30 metres